Updated July 19th 2023

 Tips!
 Did you know that Champagne is also a great paring with chips?
 Chips go best with fresh and acidic wines and that is why a dry and zesty sparkling wine like Champagne is a perfect pairing.

 Are you planning a simple, but romantic Italian dinner?
 Make sure to pick a good Italian wine.
 A medium-bodied red wine like Chianti Classico is a great choice for pasta with tomato sauce.
 It is a classic dish which pairs well with Italian red wines with good acidity and moderate tannins.

 Tips!
-If you are planning to eat a creamy pasta dish, you can also pair it with an oaked Chardonnay.
+If you are planning to eat a creamy pasta dish, an oaked Chardonnay is a good choice.